 When you store non-edible items like clothing and paper, you can place these packets inside the storage container.
 It will help keep any extra humidity out of your BOB.
 You can also purchase these through major retailers and prepper stores.

-Following these steps in waterproofing your root cellar or basement will ensure that your prepping efforts do not get ruined or leave you defenseless should TSHTF.
+Following these steps in waterproofing your root cellar will ensure that your prepping efforts do not get ruined or leave you defenseless should TSHTF.